 See \cite{EP-value} for an account of Henselianity.
 Examples of characteristic zero Henselian fields are $\Qq_p$, algebraic extensions of $\Qq_p$, and the fields of Laurent series $L((t))$ and Puiseux series $L\langle\langle t \rangle\rangle$ over an arbitrary characteristic zero field $L$.

-\meno Algebraically and real closed fields are model complete by classical work of Tarski.
-Macintrye showed that $\Qq_p$ is model complete~\cite{Mac76}.
+\meno Algebraically and real closed fields are model complete by classical work of Tarski~\cite[Theorem 2.7.2, 2.7.3]{Hodges}.
+Macintyre showed that $\Qq_p$ is model complete~\cite{Mac76}.
 Model completeness of finite extensions of $\Qq_p$ follows from work of Prestel and Roquette~\cite[Theorem 5.1]{Prestel-roquette}.
 Hence every characteristic zero local field is model complete.
-Derakhshan and Macintrye~\cite{Derakhshan2016ModelCF} showed that if $(K,v)$ is a finitely ramified characteristic zero Henselian valued field with value group $\Zz$ and model complete residue field, then $K$ is model complete.
-In particular $L((t_1))((t_2))\ldots((t_n))$ is model complete when $L$ is algebraically closed of characteristic zero, real closed, or $p$-adically closed.
-As a corollary they show that any infinite algebraic extension of $\Qq_p$ with finite ramification is model complete.
+If $L$ is a model complete field of characteristic zero, by induction and Ax-Kochen-Ershov, $L((t_1))((t_2))\ldots((t_n))$ is model complete by constants.
+Thus for $L$ algebraically closed of characteristic zero, real closed, or $p$-adically closed, $L((t_1))((t_2))\ldots((t_n))$ is \'ez.
+In the mixed characteristic case, Derakhshan and Macintyre~\cite{Derakhshan2016ModelCF} showed that if $(K,v)$ is a finitely ramified Henselian valued field with value group a $\Zz$-group and model complete residue field, then $K$ is model complete.
+In particular, this shows any infinite algebraic extension of $\Qq_p$ with finite ramification is model complete.

 \meno We now discuss perfect $\pac$ fields which are model complete by constants.
 See \cite[Chapter 11]{field-arithmetic} for an overview of $\pac$ fields.
 Let $\Gal_K$ be the absolute Galois group of $K$.
 Recall that $K$ is \textbf{bounded} if $K$ has only finitely many separable extensions of each degree, equivalently: $\Gal_K$ has only finitely many open subgroups of each degree.
 In particular if $\Gal_K$ is topologically finitely generated then $K$ is bounded.
 Perfect bounded $\pac$ fields are model complete by constants \cite{wheeler-pac}.
 Pseudofinite fields and infinite extensions of finite fields are bounded $\pac$, in either case boundedness follows from the basic theory of finite fields and $\pac$ follows from the Hasse-Weil estimates, see \cite[11.2.3, 20.10.1]{field-arithmetic}.